-SMSA is sponsored by the Archdiocese of Milwaukee and thus abides by the Parish and School Policy Manual 2021-22 which is reviewed and updated annually by Archdiocesan leadership.
-The Parish and School Policy Manual comprises 193 pages of policies informed by Canon Law, civil law, as well as standards from the DPI and Archdiocesan Office for Schools.
+SMSA is sponsored by the Archdiocese of Milwaukee and thus abides by the Parish and School Policy Manual which is reviewed and updated annually by Archdiocesan leadership and school leaders.
+The Parish and School Policy Manual comprises nearly 200 pages of policies informed by Canon Law, civil law, as well as standards from the DPI and Archdiocesan Office for Schools.
 Noted in this section are a listing of select policies from the manual.
-Parents may click the link (above) to view the complete policy manual.
+Parents may click the link above to view the complete policy manual.